Meitaiyang/bus_tracking/README.md

 Before running the application, there are several steps you need to take:

 1. Register for a dedicated API key at the [TDX Transport Data Exchange Service Platform](https://tdx.transportdata.tw/).
-Additionally, register for the Gmail email sending service to obtain the necessary credentials.
+2. Register for the Gmail email sending service to obtain the necessary credentials.
-2. Fill in your private credentials in the `app.env.dev` file.
+3. Fill in your private credentials in the `app.env.dev` file.
 Once done, rename `app.env.dev` to `app.env`.
 The `app.env` file should contain:
     - `BUS_APP_ID`: Your API ID from the TDX platform
     - `BUS_APP_KEY`: Your API Key from the TDX platform
-    - `MAIL_USERNAME`: Your registered Gmail username
+    - `MAIL_USERNAME`: Your registered Gmail service username
-    - `MAIL_PASSWORD`: Your Gmail password
+    - `MAIL_PASSWORD`: Your Gmail service register password
-3. Run the application using the following command:`docker-compose up --build`
+4. Run the application :`docker-compose up --build`

 ## Features